eparey/pesci/README.md

 ## Installation

-- With conda (using my conda channel for now, will upload to bioconda at a later stage)
+- With conda (my conda channel for now, will push to bioconda at publication):

   `conda install -c conda-forge -c eparey pesci`